MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Pipeline partially cleans the source `csv` data, saves it as a `parquet` file, and moved sequantially first to a datalake, GCP bucket (Google Cloud Storage (**GCS**)) and then to a data warehouse, **Google Biq Query** (silver layer).
 The whole process is orchestrated by **Prefect**.

 The silver layer data from the data warehouse is next transformed by **dbt** for configuring the schema, final cleaning, and saving the resulted data as a table to Big Query.
+The data is **partitioned** on the date as the date is later used for quering that optimizes the process.
+Because of the size of the data, the data was not clustered.
 This data (gold layer) is ready for the dashboard.

 Dashboard has been built from the gold layer data using **Looker Studio** (previously Google Data Studio) which is synced with Big Query.